-Toledo City Council is expected to approve legislation in August 2023 authorizing \$250,000 in ARPA funds for the street lighting project.
-Once approved, the city's Department of Public Service will coordinate with Toledo Edison to begin street light installations in the fourth quarter.
-Installations are expected to occur throughout 2024.
+Toledo City Council approved legislation in August 2023 authorizing \$250,000 in ARPA funds for the street lighting project.
+The city of Toledo's Department of Public Service has been working with Toledo Edison for mapping, installation and the design of additional streetlights and enhanced wattage of current streetlights.
+There are currently six identified and designed areas throughout the city.